 I didn’t really listen to The Rollins Band.
 But, living just outside of Petaluma, CA, I listened to a radio station out of San Francisco, Live 105, that, at that time, fully embraced and embodied the alt-rock culture.

 The thing was, I barely received the signal on my stereo.
 To get it clearly, I had to actually, physically, hold the antenna.

-Which is how I heard this spoken-word piece, late at night, scared, sad, alone, looking for salvation in alternative radio, reaching my hand out from my bed and grasping the antenna to get the signal, my own body the receiver, and suddenly out of the ether this voice is speaking to me, passing through my arm, saying, “I know you,” describing how I felt and what my life was like with astounding precision, in a monologue in the second person, literally addressed to me, saying everything I needed to hear: seeing me, hearing me, believing me, in a way no one else was – this from a perfect stranger – and as I held that antenna in that dark room, in that dark night, in my dark life, hoping I wouldn’t be caught, I knew I wasn’t alone and I knew there was hope.
+Which is how I heard this spoken-word piece, late at night, scared, sad, alone, looking for salvation in alternative radio, reaching my hand out from my bed and grasping the antenna to get the signal, my own body the receiver, and suddenly out of the ether this voice is speaking to me, passing through my arm, saying, “I know you,” describing how I felt and what my life was like with astounding precision, in a monologue in the second person, literally addressed to me, saying everything I needed to hear: seeing me, hearing me, believing me, in a way no one else was – this from a perfect stranger – and as I held that antenna in that dark room, in that dark night, in my dark life, hoping my dad wouldn’t hear the radio, I knew I wasn’t alone and I knew there was hope.